rangle/ngCourse2/handout/cli/command-overview.md

 Once your app is served, you can run end-to-end tests using `ng e2e`.
 The CLI uses [Protractor](https://angular.github.io/protractor/) for these tests.

 ## Deploy
-`ng deploy` ... deploy to GitHub pages or Firebase
+`ng deploy` ... deploy to GitHub pages or Firebase.